pauldokas/mpmc-queue/README.md

 - Use batch operations for multiple items
 - Handle memory limit errors gracefully
 - Consider payload size impact on memory usage
+- Use `TryEnqueue` when timeouts or non-blocking behavior is needed
+- Use blocking `Enqueue` when waiting for space is acceptable

 ### Consumer Guidelines
 - Process expiration notifications appropriately
 - Use batch reads for high-throughput scenarios
 - Monitor consumer lag via statistics
+- Use `TryRead` in tests to avoid blocking
+- Use blocking `Read` in production when waiting for data is acceptable

 ### Memory Management
 - Monitor memory usage percentage
 - Consider TTL settings based on data lifecycle
 - Test with realistic payload sizes
+- Configure TTL at queue creation based on your use case

 ### Concurrency
 - Each consumer processes independently
 - New consumers read from the beginning
 - Producers are load-balanced automatically
+- Blocking operations use efficient channel notifications

 ## Implementation Details